sam-almighty/Activity-Tracker-with-LogDNA/iam_view_events.md

 6. Select the service role **Reader**.
 7. Click **Assign**.

 ### Option 3.
-Grant permissions to a user to become an administrator of a single instance of the service in the {{site.data.keyword.cloud_notm}}
+Grant permissions in a location
 {: #user_opt3}

-Complete the following steps to assign a user administrator role on one instance of the {{site.data.keyword.at_full_notm}} service:
+You can only provision 1 instance per location.
+Therefore, to grant permissions to view events in a region, complete the following steps:

 1. Select **Assign access to resources**.
 2. Select **IBM Cloud Activity Tracker with LogDNA**.
-3. Select the instance.
+3. Select the instance in the region that the user must have permission to see events.
 4. Select the platform role **Viewer**.
 5. Select the service role **Reader**.
 6. Click **Assign**.